 How to get involved?

 If you’re a returning student going into second, third or fourth year then head to the Course Rep Election page to submit a nomination and get involved.
-Nominations open on Monday 2nd September, closing on Friday 11th October at midday.
-Voting will open on Friday 11th October at 5pm and will close on Thursday 17th October at 5pm.
-Results will be announced on Friday 18th October.
+Nominations open on Monday 16th March, closing on Thursday 30th April at 10am.
+Voting will open on Monday 4th May at 10am and will close on Monday 11th May at 9am.
+Results will be announced shortly after Tuesday 12th May.